tejuscs/ADBD-Labs/adb-tls-cert/adb-tls-cert.md

 *Congratulations!
 You successfully configured the SCAN listener port for TLS and Non-TLS and enabled mutual TLS for Autonomous Exadata VM Cluster and used customer provided certificates*

 - **Author** - Tejus S
-- **Last Updated By/Date** -  Tejus S, Autonomous Database Product Management, April 2023
+- **Last Updated By/Date** -  Tejus S, Autonomous AI Database Product Management, April 2023

 ## See an issue or have feedback?
 Please submit feedback [here](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
 Select 'Autonomous DB on Dedicated Exadata' as workshop name, include Lab name and issue / feedback details.
 Thank you!